Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation details

-\paragraph{Pretraining datasets} We pretrain DeCUR in three multimodal scenarios: SAR-optical, RGB-DEM and RGB-depth.
-For SAR-optical, we use the SSL4EO-S12 dataset \citep{wang2022ssl4eo} which consists of 250k multi-modal (SAR-multispectral) multi-temporal (4 seasons) image triplets with size 264x264.
-One random season is selected to generate each augmented view.
-For RGB-DEM, we conduct pretraining on the training set of GeoNRW dataset \citep{s5xq-b822-20}.
-The dataset includes orthorectified aerial photographs (RGB), LiDAR-derived digital elevation models (DEM) and open street map refined segmentation maps from the German state North Rhine-Westphalia.
-We crop the raw 6942 training scenes to 111k patches with size 250x250.
-For RGB-depth, we use SUN-RGBD dataset which consists of 10335 RGBD pairs with various image sizes.
-Following \citet{zhang2022cmx}, we preprocess the depth images to HHA format \citep{gupta2014learning}.
+We pretrain DeCUR in three multimodal scenarios: SAR-optical, RGB-DEM and RGB-depth.
+For SAR-optical, we use the SSL4EO-S12 dataset \cite{wang2022ssl4eo} which consists of 251k multi-modal image pairs from multiple seasons with size 264x264.
+One random season is selected for each image and modality.
+For RGB-DEM, we conduct pretraining on the training set of GeoNRW dataset \cite{s5xq-b822-20} which includes aerial RGB images, digital elevation models (DEM) and segmentation maps from the German state North Rhine-Westphalia.
+We crop the raw 6,942 training scenes to 111k patches with size 250x250.
+For RGB-depth, we use SUN-RGBD dataset \cite{song2015sun} which consists of 10,335 RGBD pairs with various image sizes.
+We preprocess the depth images to HHA format \cite{gupta2014learning} following \cite{zhang2022cmx}.
+Common data augmentations \cite{grill2020bootstrap} are selected and used based on the feasibility in each specific modality (c.f.
+Appendix).

-\paragraph{Data augmentations} We follow common augmentations in the SSL literature \citep{grill2020bootstrap} for optical and RGB images, and remove non-doable ones for specific modalities.
-Specifically, for SAR images, we use random resized crop (224 × 224), grayscale, Gaussian blur, and horizontal and vertical flip; for DEM images, we use random resized crop (224 × 224) and horizontal and vertical flip; for HHA images, we use random resized crop (224 x 224) and horizontal flip.